leokayser/leokayser.github.io/_posts/2023-12-26-primes_for_xmas.md

 > **Euclid's theorem.** There are infinitely many prime numbers $$p \in \ZZ$$.

-The following proof uses some basic results of algebraic number theory, which I'll now recall.
+Before showing you the proof, I recall some basic results from algebraic number theory.

 A Dedekind domain $$A$$ is an integral domain that has well-behaved factorization properties.
 One definition is that every nonzero ideal $$\mathfrak a \subseteq A$$ is the product of maximal ideals $$\mathfrak a = \mathfrak p_1 \dotsm \mathfrak p_s$$; this decomposition is then unique (up to permutation).
 In Dedekind domains the containment relation is the divisibility relation, i.e. $$\mathfrak b \supseteq \mathfrak a$$ if and only if there is an ideal $$\mathfrak c$$ with $$\mathfrak a = \mathfrak b \mathfrak c$$.